scottmconway/shopgoodwill-scripts/README.md

 Simply put your plaintext username/password in the `username` and `password` fields.
 That's it.

 #### "Encrypted" Username/Password
-If I'd like a sprinkle of obfuscation in your config, you can store the username and password fields in the way that they're directly communicated to ShopGoodwill.
+If you'd like a sprinkle of obfuscation in your config, you can store the username and password fields in the way that they're directly communicated to ShopGoodwill.

 If you're interested in why I have quotes around "encryption", check out [my blog post on it](https://conway.scot/shopgoodwill-reversing/).